-As commercial fishing practices are unlikely to be significantly altered under Alternative 1, impacts to EFH, ESA listed species, marine mammals, seabirds, and sea turtles are likely to remain unchanged compared to baseline levels.
+Because fishing practices are unlikely to be significantly altered under Alternative 1, or by either Sub Option below, impacts to EFH, ESA listed species, marine mammals, seabirds, and sea turtles are likely to either remain unchanged or have a slightly more beneficial impact compared to baseline levels.
+Any such benefits (e.g., reduced likelihood of disturbance) would accrue through a reduction in fishing pressure associated with restrictions on commercial PBF fishing.
 PBF fishing is prosecuted in pelagic habitats.
 These habitats are not affected by fishing gears used to catch PBF.
 Purse seine and DGN gear are generally not associated with adverse impacts to ocean and coastal habitats.
 In addition, PBF fishing is not expected to affect prey species or forage fish biomass.
-No significant impacts to ocean and coastal habitats or protected resources are expected.
-Therefore, an EFH and ESA consultation was not required for the PBF conservation and management measures as they will not have an adverse impact on EFH or protected species.
+Because no significant impacts to ocean and coastal habitats or protected resources are expected, neither an EFH nor an ESA consultation was required for the PBF conservation and management measures as they will not have an adverse impact on EFH or protected species.